What this is

 Friedrich Nietzsche

-He looked at the world and wrote what he truly saw, with comprehension and without filter.
-A pillar of intellectual honesty.
+He looked at the world and wrote down what he actually saw, no filter.
+Hard to beat for sheer honesty.

 Experience